The Last Empress: Madame Chiang Kai-shek and the Birth of Modern China: Reception

 Jonathan Mirsky reviewing the book in the New York Times remarks that the book is a "doorstop of a biography, so ample that Madame Chiang often disappears."
 He notes that Pakula has "combed through many English-language archives and secondary materials and conducted some revealing interviews, though she uses no sources in Chinese and offers little evaluation of the ones she does use."
 He concludes that Pakula’s biography is "often absorbing" and that Madame Chiang "emerges as more than just her husband’s wife; we see a brilliant, scheming, deliberately alluring, brave, corrupt chameleon of a woman..."
 He does note that inaccuracies were bound to creep in.
 The writer Lu Xun was not "buried alive" by Chiang Kai-shek, but succumbed to illness in 1936, and that it oversimplifies history to say that “like Chiang” the Chinese Communist Party “did not hesitate to enrich itself through the sale of narcotics.”
 Both Mao and Chiang used opium revenues, but both conducted effective campaigns against the drug after 1949.

 Seth Faison in the Los Angeles Times Book Review noted "a few factual errors and cultural slip-ups", found Pakula "tone-deaf to the subtleties of Chinese culture and history", and thought the title "The Last Empress" was inappropriate (calling Soong instead "the first and most influential first lady ever" of modern China).

 In The New Republic, Columbia professor Andrew J. Nathan, reviewing the book along with Jay Taylor's The Generalissimo, observed that Chiang Kai-shek and his wife had been eulogized during the Second Sino-Japanese War but also denounced as "corrupt, venal, and weak."
 With these two biographies, he continued, the "wheel of historiography never stops turning.
-Both of the Chiangs have now come in for sympathetic reevaluations, each convincing in its way."
+Both of the Chiangs have now come in for sympathetic re-evaluations, each convincing in its way."
 After praising Taylor's research, he declares that although Pakula quotes occasionally from Chinese sources (evidently consulted through the offices of an assistant), her "immensely long book is mostly an assemblage of quotations from contemporary observers and later historians who wrote in English."
-What "seems to count" is "whether a story is fun to read."
-But he concludes that the book is "nevertheless hugely effortful and often enjoyable to read."
+What "seems to count" is "whether a story is fun to read" But he concludes that the book is "nevertheless hugely effortful and often enjoyable to read."
 Pakula "handles a complex cast of characters and a turbulent political environment with aplomb," and her account of personal matters probes more deeply than Taylor's.